Bachelor of Music (BM)

 If you are planning to apply to the Artist Diploma program please follow the audition requirements on the Artist Diploma page.

-Applicants to Classical Guitar must submit a DVD recording to be pre-screened by the faculty.
-The results of this DVD pre-screen will determine whether an applicant will be invited to perform a live audition on the USC campus in Los Angeles.
+Applicants to Classical Guitar must submit a video recording to be pre-screened by the faculty.
+The results of this pre-screen will determine whether an applicant will be invited to perform a live audition on the USC campus in Los Angeles.
 Pre-screen recordings must include video.
 Audio recordings will not be accepted.

-Recordings will not be accepted via mail or email for this program.
-Recordings must be submitted online through the “Fall DecisionDesk portal” by the December 1st deadline.
+Note: Video recordings will not be accepted via mail or email for this program.
+Video recordings must be submitted online through the “Fall SlideRoom portal” by the December 1st deadline.
 Any application not complete by December 1 may be removed from consideration.

-Please Note: Current Thornton Classical Guitar students applying for a graduate program are not required to submit a prescreen recording, however they must indicate on the application that they are a current Thornton student or they will not automatically be scheduled for a live audition.
+Please note: Current Thornton Classical Guitar students applying for a graduate program are not required to submit a prescreen recording, however they must indicate on the application that they are a current Thornton student or they will not automatically be scheduled for a live audition.
 Current USC students are encouraged to contact Kit Bellamy in the Thornton Admission office with any questions or concerns regarding audition scheduling.

-LIVE AUDITION REQUIREMENTS: It is not necessary that the repertoire submitted as pre-screening material be included in what will be performed at the live audition and the pre-screening material does not need to conform to the live audition repertoire requirement described below.
+It is not necessary that the repertoire submitted as pre-screening material be included in what will be performed at the live audition and the pre-screening material does not need to conform to the live audition repertoire requirement described below.
 Live audition repertoire should include the following: